-Risks that social licence and supply chains are not secured for project delivery partners to secure equipment and materials, and with governments in Australia to secure the workforce needed.
+Risks that social licence and supply chains are not secured for project delivery

 The policy, market and operational settings noted above are largely in the hands of governments and the energy industry.
 Even if they are in place, the ODP and the energy transition would not be guaranteed.